hariamoor-zz/todo-cli/content/Rust-Asides.md

 The `None` enumeration in Rust's `Option` type, on the other hand, is a very different notion.
 The idea is that, in these exceptional situations, you can either explicitly address the error case or, if the current function returns a type of the same enumeration, use the `?` operator to [propagate the errors up the call-stack](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html).

-#### Aside in the Aside: Zero Cost Abstractions
+#### Aside in the Aside in the Aside: Zero Cost Abstractions

 Yay!
 We have a type.
 The issue, however, with types, is that they can be slower to manage after the code is compiled.
 After all, in C, bare pointers are tiny -- fitting in registers.
 But what about some `Option` thing?
 What's its size?

 Here, the Rust compiler has a trick up its sleave: if your type is like a pointer, rust will compile the matches against an `Option` to the nullity check that the good C programmer would've written.
+(So the Rustecean from the aside above is right in some cases, and in a literal sense.)

 This is a general principle in Rust: a lot of safer and elegant parts of the code actually come at no runtime cost.
-The better example will be seen with traits in the upcoming weeks.
+There is one other classic example Rusteceans use to gloat: the memory safety comes at no cost -- to the programmer or the compiled program.

 ## Aside: Bindings